letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 Encoding Instructions
 ---------------------

-To resolve this ambiguity, a spec needs to provide encoding instructions that assign a unique tag to each entry.
+To resolve this ambiguity, a specification needs to provide encoding instructions that assign a unique tag to each entry.
 And because we're not allowed to stomp on the UNIVERSAL tags, we have to use one of the others, for instance
 APPLICATION: